raymondragon/link/README.md

 - **Service Forwarding**: Efficiently manage and redirect TCP connections from one service to entrypoints everywhere.

-- **No External Dependencies**: Entirely built using Go's standard library, ensuring a lightweight and efficient solution.

 ## Usage

 To run the program, provide a URL specifying the mode and connection addresses.
 The URL format is as follows: